ZErkelentzis/LATIN2/README.md

 build MMT/LATIN2 scala-bin
 ```

-As of today (2021-11-08), it is expected that you see parsing or typechecking errors during the procedure above.
+As of 2021-11-08, it is expected that you see parsing or typechecking errors during the procedure above.
 Most end users are not affected by them.

 > **A note on build order:** The formalizations as well as Scala files in this archive require a specific build order.
 In particular, there are many circular dependencies between `.mmt` files themselves as well as between them and Scala files.